-- Central bank digital currencies (CBDCs) represent a new and safer form of digital payment, which are being investigated and developed by central banks around the world 3 - We outline the six reasons central banks are seeking to launch CBDCs: - To increase the efficiency of payments, particularly in cross-border transactions - To increase the resilience of payment systems - To increase financial inclusion - To lay the foundations of a future digital economy - To improve the efficiency of the implementation of monetary and fiscal policy - To allow governments to defend their monetary sovereignty - From the various implications of CBDCs for economies and markets, we believe the most significant is the ability to target fiscal policy in unprecedented ways - In the race for implementation, China and Sweden are currently ahead of the pack with the US moving only slowly.
-Over the long term, this could lead to pressure on the US dollar as it loses market share as the predominant reserve currency - The implementation of CBDCs will require taking several technical decisions.
+• Central bank digital currencies (CBDCs) represent a new and safer form of digital payment, which are being investigated and developed by central banks around the world 3 We cutting the civy reasons control hanks are speking to launch CDDCs. · We outline the six reasons central banks are seeking to launch CBDCs: To increase the efficiency of payments, particularly in cross-border transactions 2 To increase the resilience of payment systems To increase financial inclusion To lay the foundations of a future digital economy To improve the efficiency of the implementation of monetary and fiscal policy To allow governments to defend their monetary sovereignty 5 • From the various implications of CBDCs for economies and markets, we believe the most significant is the ability to target fiscal policy in unprecedented ways 6 In the race for implementation, China and Sweden are currently ahead of the pack with the US moving only slowly.
+Over the long term, this could lead to pressure on the US dollar as it loses market share as the predominant reserve currency 8 Ī • The implementation of CBDCs will require taking several technical decisions.
 While our central case scenario is that the choices will have limited repercussions, there are some risks.
-The most notable is the potential for a diminished role of commercial banks in the international financial system
+The most notable is the potential for a diminished role of commercial banks in the international financial system 9 The Control of the Co